rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 2. **Foundry installation using [Foundryup](https://book.getfoundry.sh/getting-started/installation#using-foundryup):**
 - To install, visit the official [Foundry documentation](https://book.getfoundry.sh/getting-started/installation#using-foundryup), for more information.
 - Foundryup is the official installer for the Foundry toolchain.
-You can learn more about it [here](https://github.com/foundry-rs/foundry/blob/master/foundryup/README.md).
+You can learn more about it in the [Foundryup README](https://github.com/foundry-rs/foundry/blob/master/foundryup/README.md).
 - If you encounter any issues during installation, refer to the Foundryup [FAQ](https://book.getfoundry.sh/faq.html) for assistance.
 - Precompiled binaries can be downloaded from the Foundry [GitHub releases page](https://github.com/foundry-rs/foundry/releases).
 For easier management, we recommend using Foundryup.